China tries to revive economy but consumer engine sputters

 Economists earlier forecast China would bounce back as early as this month.
 They cut growth forecasts and pushed back recovery timelines after January-February activity was even worse than expected.

-Bernstein Research says auto sales might fall by as much as 15%, deepening a 2-year slump in the global industry’s biggest market.
+Bernstein Research says auto sales might fall by as much as 15%, deepening a 2-year-old slump in the global industry’s biggest market.

 With factories closed and some 800 million people told to stay home, consumer spending shrank 23.7% from a year earlier and manufacturing fell 13.5%.
 Auto sales plunged 82% in February.
 Projections of full-year Chinese growth, previously close to 6%, are now as low as zero.

-Note: This story's 17th graf beginning “Other Asian ...” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.